 In the case of a worn screw, it is necessary to increase the speed of rotation to maintain the original design flow rate and discharge pressure.
 The maximum acceptable amount of wear is that which still makes the extrusion process economically viable.
 Wear can occur in all parts of the screw, but it usually tends to be greatest where the pressures involved are greatest and thus in the transition and dosing zones.

-Another consequences of screw thread wear is an increase in polymer temperatures.
-The increase in temperature first breaks the weak bonds between the macromolecules, but then also breaks the covalent bonds leading to the chemical degradation of the polymer.
-Thermal degradation, which occurs above melting temperature, can occur either because temperatures are reached too high or because the polymer is kept at high temperatures for too long.
+Another consequence of screw thread wear is an increase in polymer temperatures.
+The increase in temperature first breaks the weak bonds between the macromolecules but then also breaks the covalent bonds leading to the chemical degradation of the polymer.
+Thermal degradation, which occurs above melting temperature, can take place either because the temperatures reached are too high or because the polymer is kept at high temperatures for too long.
 Degradation leads to an irreversible loss of the mechanical and optical properties of the extruded polymer.
 The rupture of covalent bonds leads to the formation of volatile species because small molecules are formed from the rupture of macromolecules that are in a gaseous state.
-Another consequence of thermal degradation is the yellowing of the molten polymer and therefore of the finished product, and in the worst cases it is possible that carbon residues are also formed.
+Another consequence of thermal degradation is the yellowing of the molten polymer and, therefore, of the finished product; in the worst cases it is possible that carbon residues are also formed.

-Bausano screws are designed specifically for the production needs of each customer and for this reason they are perfectly adapted to the characteristics of the polymer to be processed.
-In particular Bausano screws are coated with an hard metal (e.g stellite) that prevents screw wear.
+Bausano screws are specifically designed for the production needs of each customer and so they are perfectly adapted to the characteristics of the polymer that will be processed.
+In particular, Bausano screws are coated with a hard metal (e.g. stellite) that prevents screw wear.
 Then, the same coating is also applied to the barrel.
 In this way, the life of the screw is significantly increased, eliminating all problems related to the partial compatibility between the screw and the material to be processed.